TypeScript and Jasmine playground

 };

-Now, both npx eslint .
+Now, npx eslint . will advise you that var is evil.

 In this last part of the project bootstrapping, we will install jasmine test framework and instanbul for the code coverage.